mutantQ/mutantq.github.io/_pages/about.md

 ## Background

 Before joining Seoul National University, I developed an early interest in applying technology to real-world problems.
-My research journey has taken me from computer vision and human-computer interaction to reinforcement learning and AI safety, always with an eye toward both technical excellence and societal impact.
+My earlier research on real-time feedback systems for forward head posture correction using markerless skeletal tracking earned recognition as an ISEF 2020 Finalist.
+Since then, my research journey has taken me from computer vision and human-computer interaction to reinforcement learning and AI safety, always with an eye toward both technical excellence and societal impact.

 Having recently completed my mandatory military service in October 2025, I am now fully focused on advancing my research in artificial intelligence, with particular emphasis on bridging technical innovation with philosophical inquiry and societal responsibility.
 Feel free to explore my [publications](/publications/), [blog posts](/blog/), and my [GitHub profile](https://github.com/codingJang/) to learn more about my work.